THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 As we read in the book of Isaiah “he was wounded for our iniquities, he was bruised for our sins” (Is 53:5).
 Thinking about this can help keep us from nursing grudges over life’s unfairness.

-This doesn’t mean of course, that we should be Pollyannas about these times of course!
+This doesn’t mean of course, that we should be Pollyannas about these times!
 The pain and anxieties many of us are feeling about our financial difficulties are quite real.
 And not quite knowing where the light is at the end of the tunnel, or where we even are in this tunnel, doesn’t help!

 Yet God is with us, especially in the midst of our sufferings, and wants to help us advance in holiness during these times if we are willing to let him do so!